OfficeDev/VBA-content/VBA/Project-VBA/articles/shapes-addcurve-method-project.md

 # Shapes.AddCurve Method (Project)
-Adds a B?zier curve to a report, and returns a **Shape** object that represents the curve.
+Adds a Bézier curve to a report, and returns a **Shape** object that represents the curve.

 ## Syntax